-Where to Stay in Split, Croatia for Every Budget
+Where to Stay in Split:

 Split is Croatia's second-largest city and in many ways more livable than Dubrovnik.
 The prices are lower, the crowds are smaller and the city has a rhythm that feels less dependent on tourism.
 The centerpiece is Diocletian's Palace, a 1,700-year-old Roman palace that is not a museum but rather the living Old Town with cafes, shops and actual residents.
 Choosing where to stay in Split comes down to whether you want to be inside the palace walls or near the beach.

 We have stayed in Airbnbs here before but as with Dubrovnik we now prioritize hotels that offer the right combination of location and service.
-These picks focus on boutique properties inside the palace, beachfront luxury options and good-value hotels that put you close to the action without the premium pricing.
+These picks focus on boutique properties inside the palace, beachfront options and hotels that put you close to the action without premium pricing.
 This is what we would book now when returning to Split.

 Disclosure: This post contains affiliate links.
 We may earn a small commission if you book through our links, at no extra cost to you.
 We only recommend hotels we'd stay at ourselves.

-Boutique Hotels Inside Diocletian’s Palace
+Hotels Inside Diocletian's Palace

 For travelers who want to sleep inside a UNESCO World Heritage Site and wake up in ancient Rome.

-1. Hotel Vestibul Palace
+Hotel Vestibul Palace

-On our list for next time – sleeping inside the palace walls is unbeatable
+On our list for next time: sleeping inside the palace walls is unbeatable

 Location: Inside Diocletian's Palace, built into the ancient vestibule walls